Milltown Malbay: Willie Clancy

 The town is home to the annual Willie Clancy Summer School and Festival.
 The Willie Clancy Summer School (Irish Scoil Samhraidh Willie Clancy) is Ireland's largest traditional music summer school held annually since 1973 in memory of and to honour the uilleann piper Willie Clancy.

 GAA

 Miltown Malbay is home to both St. Joseph's GAA (gaelic football) and Clonbony GAA (hurling).

 Moy GAA is also located in the parish, but is more closely associated with the seaside town of Lahinch.

 St. Joseph's GAA are the only senior football club in the parish.
 They have won the Clare SFC on fifteen occasions, most recently in 2019.

-Clonbony GAA have won a senior camogie 'three-in-a-row' between 1983-1985.
+Clonbony GAA have won a senior camogie 'three-in-a-row' between 1983 and 1985.

 Miltown Massacre

 The lowest point for the Clare Senior Football team came in the 1979 Munster Championship which is locally known as the 'Miltown Massacre'.
-During a game played in Hennessy Park, the Clare inter-county team lost to Kerry by a scoreline of 1-09 (12) to 9-21 (48), a difference of thirty-six points.
+During a game played in Hennessy Park, the Clare inter-county team lost to Kerry by a scoreline of 1–09 (12) to 9–21 (48), a difference of thirty-six points.